bcgov/jag-isb-monitoring-automation-tools/scripts/README.md

 - pip package manager: https://pip.pypa.io/en/stable/installation/
 - virtualenv to create a virtual environment for managing Python package installations.

--- Refer to this guide for information on virtual environments: https://virtualenv.pypa.io/en/stable/installation \n -- Refer to this guide for installation instructions for Windows https://mothergeo-py.readthedocs.io/en/latest/development/how-to/venv-win.html
+- Refer to this guide for information on virtual environments: https://virtualenv.pypa.io/en/stable/installation
+- Refer to this guide for installation instructions for Windows https://mothergeo-py.readthedocs.io/en/latest/development/how-to/venv-win.html

 - using pip to install the requirements.txt file: pip install -r requirements. txt